ktaylor63/southeast/site/content/national-wildlife-refuges/green-river-national-wildlife-refuge.md

 ---
 title: 'Green River National Wildlife Refuge'
 nav: 'Green River NWR'
-description: 'The U.S. Fish and Wildlife Service proposes to establish Kentucky’s second national wildlife refuge to protect high quality wildlife and fish habitats near the confluence of the Green River and Ohio River.'
+description: 'The federal government is creating a national wildlife refuged in Kentucky close to where the Green River and Ohio River meet.
+It will benefit wildlife and sportsmen alike.'
 hero:
     name: ohio-river-green-river-nwr.jpg
     alt: 'A river banked by trees and with smokestacks in the distance.'